elmoro666/HichartExample/README.md

 highcharts version 4.2.7 is installed.

-trying to use react-highcharts unbundled results in both 4.2.7 version and 5.0.2 version being required.
+Trying to use react-highcharts unbundled, results in both 4.2.7 version and 5.0.2 version being required.
-In index.bundle.js, search for 4.2.7 anf 5.0.2 and you will find both.
+In index.bundle.js, search for 4.2.7 and 5.0.2 and you will find both.
 Run "npm run reason"  to see that both packages are bundled.